saleor/saleor-storefront/README.md

 ### Receiving confirmation emails

 - **Set [EMAIL_URL](https://docs.saleor.io/docs/developer/running-saleor/configuration#setting-environment-variables) environment variable for Saleor core.**
-  - Using Docker - Add EMAIL_URL as new enviornment variable to both the api and worker service following the format [here](https://docs.saleor.io/docs/developer/running-saleor/configuration#email_url).
+  - Using Docker - Add EMAIL_URL as new environment variable to both the api and worker service following the format [here](https://docs.saleor.io/docs/developer/running-saleor/configuration#email_url).
 - **Issues getting emails working?**
   - Gmail
     - Check to see that "Less secure app access" is turned ON.
 Under "Manage your Google Account" > Go to the security tab.
 By default, the setting is off for security reasons.